 SECTION 507.
-FINANCING WHERE FINANCIER DOES NOT

-BECOME LICENSEE.
-If a financier does not become a licensee, the following rules apply:
+FINANCING IF FINANCIER DOES NOT BECOME LICENSEE.
+If a financier does not become a licensee in connection with its financial accommodation contract, the following rules apply:

-- (1) The financier does not receive the benefits or burdens of the license. - (2) The licensee's rights and obligations with respect to the information and informational rights are governed by: - (A) the license; - (B) any rights of the licensor under other applicable law; and
+(1) The financier does not receive the benefits or burdens of the license.

+(2) The licensee's rights and obligations with respect to the information and informational rights are governed by:

+(A) the license;

+(B) any rights of the licensor under other law; and

-(C) to the extent not inconsistent with subparagraphs (A) and (B), any agreement between the financier and the licensee, which may add additional conditions to the licensee's right to use the licensed information or informational rights.
+(C) to the extent not inconsistent with subparagraphs (A) and (B), any financial accommodation contract between the financier and the licensee, which may add additional conditions to the licensee's right to use the licensed information or informational rights.